Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 A: Well, see, they're just going on speculation.
 They speculate that, they believe in the germ theory, which is speculation, it's never been proved.
 In fact, it's mainly been disproved.
 Yet they hold on to it.
 So they're just, they have no idea.
 They don't know anybody who's done a raw meat diet.
 They've never tried it themselves, and yet they're postulating the bullshit.
 And there's not one clinical test proving that raw meat is a problem.
 Not one clinical test in any university.
 Not one.
 And you ask them to show you the science?
 Oh, well, the CDC says, well, where's CDC science.
 CDC doesn't have it either.
 They're the worst panic-stricken hysteria-mongers in the world.
 Because they're all a bunch of doctors who believe in the germ theory.

-Q: [unintelligible]
+Q: What is the CDC?

 A: CDC, Central Disease Control.
 Center.
 It should be control.

-Q: So when you travel anywhere in the world, [unintelligible].
+Q: So when you travel anywhere in the world, you should never [unintelligible].

 A: That's right.
 That's right.
 Forget it.